saltysystems/overworld/doc/protocol.md

 Once Erlang is running, you can invoke the following to write out a library:

 ```
-1> gremlin_binding:write().
+1> saline_binding:write().
 ```

-The library file will live in `apps/gremlin_core/static/libgremlin.gd`.
+The library file will live in `apps/saline_core/static/libsaline.gd`.
 It's up to you to distribute the file.